DanishKodeMonkey/DanishKodeMonkey/README.md

 ## About me

   - 🚀 Currently seeking opportunities to kickstart my professional career in programming.
-  - 💡 Self-learner with a passion for continuous growth.
+  - 💡 Constant learner with a passion for continuous growth.
   - 💪 I thrive on challenges, always eager to explore new frameworks, languages, and solve intriguing problems.

 ---